luizfellips/luizfellips/README.md

 - [Custom API architecture](https://github.com/luizfellips/custom-api) A pure object-oriented PHP API to manage 3 types of services.

-- -[Analisystem ASP.NET](https://github.com/luizfellips/Analisystem-NET) - A posterior version with different technologies of my pre-made system, Analisystem.
-With fewer but more sophisticated functionalities.

 - [Commercial Representative System](https://github.com/luizfellips/Commercial-Representation-System) - A small python system made for facilitating the visualization and filling of data structures manipulating .xlsx archives